CS Tutorials

 1. Functional Testing

-In functional testing, we test thoroughly every function by looking for bugs.
-In order to perform functional testing, you have to check for the following functionalities against the software.
+In functional testing, we test every function thoroughly by looking for bugs.
+To perform functional testing, you have to check for the following functionalities against the software.

 • Check the functionalities of all the menu items or the links.

-• Test whether all the buttons included on each window or popup window works or not.
+• Test whether all the buttons included on each window or popup window work or not.

 • Check the form submit functionality by filling the required fields fully or partially.

-• If it is a web application test for all the internal and external links.
+• If it is a web application, test all the internal and external links.

 • Check the validation of each field on a form.